CaspianA1/RasmLISP/DOCUMENTATION.md

 - curses colors are based around a concept of color pairs.
 A pair has a foreground and background color (from 1 to 8) and is associated with a number in the same range.
 Initialize a pair like this:
 `(init_color 1 2 3)`.
 This initializes color pair 1 with a foreground color of 2 and a background color of 3.
 - To turn color pair 1 on, do this: `(activate_color 1)`.
 Turn it off with `deactivate_color`.
 - `readch` returns a number representing the ASCII code of the character pressed.
-Input is blocking for now.
-To print a character to the screen, call `print_char`, which takes a y-coordinate, an x-coordinate, and a character to print.
+To print a character to the screen, call `printscr`, which takes a y-coordinate, an x-coordinate, and a character to print.
 - Call `refresh` to see whatever has been recently printed. `clear` will erase everything on the screen.

 ### Miscellaneous: